Wishes: A Magical Gathering of Disney Dreams: Wishes: A Magical Gathering of Disney Dreams

-The show begins with the Blue Fairy and Jiminy Cricket encouraging the guests to make a wish.
-Soon, Tinkerbell flies out of the castle, as Cinderella, Snow White, Ariel, Peter Pan, Pinocchio, and Aladdin make their wishes.
-Soon, Jiminy tells people to have Courage, as an instrumental version of Go the Distance plays.
-Next, Jiminy tells people that wishes come true when they're from the Heart, and a medley of music from Cinderella, Sleeping Beauty, and Beauty And The Beast plays.
-After Jiminy tells the audience that dreams can happen in the most unexpected ways, The Genie appears as Fireworks synchronized to Friend Like Me play, which soon changes into The Sorcerer's Apprentice.
+The show begins with a shooting star and then children singing Star Light, Star Bright followed by the Blue Fairy and Jiminy Cricket encouraging the guests to make a wish.
+Soon, Tinkerbell flies out of the castle, as Cinderella, Snow White, Ariel, Peter Pan, Pinocchio, and Aladdin make their Wishes.
+Soon, Jiminy tells people to have Courage, as an instrumental version of "Go the Distance" plays.
+Next, Jiminy tells people that wishes come true when they're from the heart, and a medley of music from Cinderella, Sleeping Beauty, and Beauty and The Beast plays.
+After Jiminy tells the audience that dreams can happen in the most unexpected ways, the Genie appears as fireworks synchronized to "Friend Like Me" play, which soon changes into "The Sorcerer's Apprentice".
 Suddenly, Jiminy warns guests to let their conscience be their guide, as The Evil Queen invades the performance.
-Jiminy then informs the audience to be careful what they Wish for, as they could end up in an Awful Mess, but reminds them that when things look bad, Fate steps in to see it through.
+Jiminy then informs the audience to be careful what they wish for, as they could end up in a mess, but reminds them that when things look bad, fate steps in to see it through.
 The Blue Fairy returns to remind guests that they must always believe in their wishes.
-The show ends with a cavalcade of Wishes and Jiminy thanking the audience.
+The show ends with a cavalcade of wishes and Jiminy thanking the audience.